amartine/jetson-nano-rtsp/README.md

 If you really want to learn while enjoying coffee, visit the master: Paul McWhorter -> (https://www.youtube.com/channel/UCfYfK0tzHZTpNFrc_NDKfTA)

-This is a test of the rtsp protocol from a Raspberry pi to Jetson Nano and Jetson Xavier:
+This is a test of the rtsp protocol streaming a video from a Raspberry Pi and show it on Jetson Nano and Jetson Xavier:

 A: Streaming a RPi Camera video:
     Source: https://helloraspberrypi.blogspot.com/2019/02/raspberry-pi-stream-video-to-vlc-player.html